thosgood/this-weeks-finds/markdown/201-250/week222.md

 > inflationary epoch; the present-day universe being merely the data
 > left behind by a really huge calculation).
 And then there's the
 > weirdness beyond M31: according to the more conservative cosmologists,
-> an alien superpower - maybe a collective of Kardashev Type Three
+> an alien superpower --- maybe a collective of Kardashev Type Three
-> galaxy-spanning civilizations - is running a timing channel attack on
+> galaxy-spanning civilizations --- is running a timing channel attack on
 > the computational ultrastructure of space-time itself, trying to break
 > through to whatever's underneath.
 The tofu-Alzheimer's link can
 > wait.

-An idea a minute - and the book is free online: what more could you want?
+An idea a minute --- and the book is free online: what more could you want?

 But right now, the big news in astronomy is *not* about a type III civilization lurking beyond M31 (otherwise known as the Andromeda Galaxy).
-It's some evidence that short \gamma ray bursts are caused by collisions involving neutron stars and black holes!
+It's some evidence that short $\gamma$ ray bursts are caused by collisions involving neutron stars and black holes!

-\Gamma ray bursts are among the most energetic events known in the heavens.
+$\gamma$ ray bursts are among the most energetic events known in the heavens.
-They happen in galaxies throughout the universe; we see about one a day, and each releases somewhere between 10^45^ and 10^47^ joules of energy.
+They happen in galaxies throughout the universe; we see about one a day, and each releases somewhere between $10^{45}$ and $10^{47}$ joules of energy.
 The larger figure is what you'd get by turning the entire mass of the Sun into energy.

-There could be several kinds of \gamma ray bursts, but there seem to be at least two: short and long.
-Short bursts last between 40 milliseconds and 10 seconds - imagine the whole Sun turning into energy that fast!
+There could be several kinds of $\gamma$ ray bursts, but there seem to be at least two: short and long.
+Short bursts last between 40 milliseconds and 10 seconds --- imagine the whole Sun turning into energy that fast!
 Long ones last between 10 and 100 seconds.
-The two kinds seem to be qualitatively different: for example, the short ones consist of higher-frequency \gamma rays.
+The two kinds seem to be qualitatively different: for example, the short ones consist of higher-frequency $\gamma$ rays.
 The big news is that they happen in different kinds of galaxies!

-In ["Week 204"](#week204), I described how people caught a long \gamma ray burst in the act in March 2003.
-A \gamma ray detector aboard a satellite relayed information to telescopes in Australia and Japan, allowing them to spot a visible afterglow right after the burst.
-The details of this glow fit the "hypernova" theory of long \gamma ray bursts.
+In ["Week 204"](#week204), I described how people caught a long $\gamma$ ray burst in the act in March 2003.
+A $\gamma$ ray detector aboard a satellite relayed information to telescopes in Australia and Japan, allowing them to spot a visible afterglow right after the burst.
+The details of this glow fit the "hypernova" theory of long $\gamma$ ray bursts.

 The hypernova theory says that when a star more than 25 times heavier than the Sun runs out of fuel and collapses, it forms a black hole that